purnasai/Linear_regression_with_blog/linear_regrerssion/ReadME.md

 pandas
 scikit-learn
 matplotlib
-You can just run pip install -r requirements.txt in terminal to install the necessary dependencies.
+You can just run '''pip install -r requirements.txt''' in terminal to install the necessary dependencies.

 # Usage: